demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/AzureDataExplorer_description.md

 ### Authentication Using the Device Code Flow

-Use the [device code flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow) to link Azure SQL Management with Cortex XSOAR.
+Use the [device code flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow) to link Azure Data Explorer with Cortex XSOAR.

 1. Fill in the required parameters.
 2. In the **Authentication Type** field, select the **Device Code** option.